-All information presented in the Global Report is as of 31 December 2001, unless otherwise stated.
+All information presented in the Global Report is up to 31 December 2002, unless otherwise stated.
 This is the case for financial information, the number of staff, offices and partners, statistics on persons of concern as well as the information contained in maps.
-Most of the information on income and expenditure can be cross-referenced to UNHCR's Annual Accounts for 2001, to be submitted to the 53rd meeting of the Executive Committee of the High Commissioner's Programme in October 2002.
+Most of the information on income and expenditure can be cross-referenced to UNHCR's Annual Accounts for 2002, to be submitted to the 54th Session of the Executive Committee in October 2003.
 Relevant cross-references are indicated in the Financial Reports.
-Minor differences between the figures in the Global Report and those found in various statements and schedules to the Accounts are due to the rounding of figures.
-Differences may also arise from the more detailed manner in which regions and countries have been organised in the Global Report.
-Further, in certain cases, regional projects and/or expenditures for the Liaison Units at Headquarters may be included, where this is not the case in UNHCR's Annual Accounts.
-Finally, the Global Report lists donors' earmarking, whereas the Annual Accounts only list donors' total annual contribution.
+Minor differences between the figures in the Global Report and those found in various statements and schedules to the accounts are due to the rounding of figures or to the recording of contributions.
+Differences may also arise from the more detailed manner in which regions and countries have been organised in the report.
+Furthermore, in certain cases, regional projects and/or expenditure for the Liaison Units at Headquarters may be included.
+Finally, the Global Report indicates donors' earmarking, whereas the Annual Accounts only list donors' total annual contributions.

-Each country chapter begins with a one-page summary, which provides the reader with a comprehensive but concise overview of the main objectives, impact of UNHCR's activities, persons of concern and key financial data.
-This is provided in a table entitled Income and Expenditure.
+Each country chapter begins with a one-page summary, which provides the reader with a comprehensive but concise overview of main objectives and activities, impact of UNHCR's activities, persons of concern and key financial data.
+The latter is provided in a table entitled Income and Expenditure.
 The following terminology is used:

-- Revised Budget this is the budget adopted by the 52nd meeting of the Executive Committee in October 2001, adjusted with allocations from the Operational Reserve or transfers between appropriations. - Income from Contributions represents the value of contributions made to UNHCR during the financial year, recorded in accordance with UNHCR's financial rules. - Other Funds Available includes the opening balance (carry-over from previous years), cancellations, refunds, adjustments and transfers.
-It also includes the amount allocated by UNHCR to the operation from unearmarked or broadly earmarked contributions. - Total Funds Available includes Income from Contributions plus Other Funds Available. - Total Expenditure corresponds to disbursements/deliveries plus unliquidated obligations as of 31 December 2001.
+- Revised Budget this is the budget adopted by the 53rd Session of the Executive Committee in October 2002, adjusted with allocations from the Operational Reserve or transfers between appropriations. - Income from Contributions represents the value of contributions made to UNHCR during the financial year, recorded in accordance with UNHCR's financial rules. - Other Funds Available includes the opening balance (carry-over from previous years), cancellations, refunds, adjustments and transfers.
+It also includes the amount allocated by UNHCR to the operation from unearmarked or broadly earmarked contributions. - Total Funds Available includes Income from Contributions plus Other Funds Available. - Total Expenditure corresponds to disbursements/deliveries plus unliquidated obligations as of 31 December 2002.